 Repot every three years in the spring using a 'Cactus & Succulent' Compost and the next sized up pot.
 Whilst transplanting your Yucca, be sure to support the stem of the plant as they're top-heavy and prone to toppling over.
 For matured specimens, introduce more grit to promote a stronger root ball - hit this link for more information on how to perform the perfect transplant.

 Keep an eye out for mealybugs, spider mites, scale, thrips, whitefly & vine weevils.
 Typical diseases associated with Yuccas are root rot, leaf-spot disease, botrytis (grey mould) & powdery mildew - click here to learn about these issues.

-This plant is classified as poisonous so keep away from pets and children who have tendencies to eat the leaves.
-If parts of the plants are digested, vomiting, nausea and a loss of appetite could occur.
+This plant is classified as poisonous due to the concentration of 'steroidal saponins' in its stems.
+If parts of the plants are digested by a child or pet, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.
-Please note that the leaves' edges are also razor sharp, so always wear protective gloves when handling.

 IKEA, Dobbies, Online Stores.